SafeBreach integrates with Microsoft Defender ATP to maximize security

-Security teams today face an increasingly dynamic range of threats.
-From the growing scourge of hard-to-detect fileless attacks to constant attempts to plant malware on end-point devices, the landscape of possible attacks continues to grow rapidly.
-To properly defend against this increasingly complex array of attack types, it is no longer enough to monitor, manage and mitigate.
-At the same time, security teams must deal with an ever increasing number of security controls, adding even more complexity to their lives.
-The average large enterprise runs or has installed between 70 and 100 different cybersecurity technologies across servers, networks, cloud infrastructure and end-user devices.
-This means that, invariably, configurations are dated and security gaps emerge as security teams deal with the impossible task of tracking, updating and optimizing a rapidly evolving IT footprint.
-For example, Gartner estimates that 96% of firewall breaches are caused by simple firewall misconfigurations
+Security teams face an increasingly dynamic range of threats as the landscape of possible attacks rapidly grows.
+At the same time, they must also deal with an ever-increasing number of security controls from managing a growing list of cybersecurity technologies across servers, networks, cloud infrastructure, and end-user devices.
+This means that, invariably, configurations are dated and security gaps emerge as security teams deal with the impossible task of tracking, updating and optimizing an evolving IT footprint.

-Due to these dual fronts of rising complexity, security teams that want to keep their infrastructure and business assets protected need to know their security posture at all times.
-Anyone familiar with the “NotPetya” catastrophe understands that any network of servers and endpoints is only as strong as its weakest link.
-And the only way to spot the weakest link (or links) is to continuously simulate numerous potential attacks an adversary might undertake to breach your network.
+Due to these dual fronts of rising complexity, security teams need to know their security posture at all times.
+The only way to spot the weakest link (or links) is to continuously simulate numerous potential attacks an adversary might undertake to breach your network.
 That means simulating attacks against your entire network and endpoints, round the clock.
-This programmatic testing works hand-in-hand with automated security configuration and end-point-protection systems that most organizations use today.

 This integration connects Microsoft Defender ATP’s event and alerting engine to SafeBreach’s breach and attack simulation platform.
 It then automatically correlates Microsoft Defender ATP prevention and detection events to attack simulations performed by SafeBreach.
 Finally, SafeBreach actionable Insights provide remediation data that can be easily plugged into Microsoft Defender ATP to bring the prevention capabilities to the next level.